Lucas-Jeanniot/Database_Variance_Imputer/README.md

 `````
 Run the Script:
 ````
-   1. Edit the code to include your:
+   1. python Dataset_Imputation.py

-      - CSV file you want to impute data on
+   2. Input:
-      - Columns you want to Impute
+      - CSV path you want to impute data on

-   2. python impute_missing_data.py
+      - Columns you want to impute

     Output:
     The script will generate a new CSV file with imputed values, saving it in the same directory as the original file.